Italy: Ancient Sicily (trip)

 Madonie Mountains

 Our morning hike in the interior Madonie Mountains reveals Sicily’s deeply rustic culture.
 Interior Sicily is a completely different world, and to many Sicilians, it’s the “true” Sicily of tiny mountain villages, farms, shepherds, and fresh-made cheeses.
-After our morning hike in the countryside, we enjoy a picnic lunch of Sicilian specialties before returning to our inn for an afternoon at leisure.
+After our morning hike in the countryside, we enjoy a picnic lunch of Sicilian specialties before returning to our inn.
+This afternoon we may choose to spend some time getting to know the selections from the charming vineyards surrounding our hotel.

 Relais Santa Anastasia, Castelbuono